Spinal Traction Devices for Back Pain: Home Relief Guide

 • Warm up first: Light movement or a warm shower before traction helps relax muscles and improves treatment effectiveness

-• Focus on relaxation: Tension works against decompression—practice deep breathing and conscious muscle relaxation during sessions
+• Focus on relaxation: Tension works against decompression.
+Practice deep breathing and conscious muscle relaxation during sessions

 • Stay consistent: Daily short sessions typically produce better results than sporadic longer treatments